-A medial ligament sprain or MCL injury is a tear of the ligament on the inside of the knee, usually a result of twisting or direct impact.
-Here we explain the assessment and diagnosis as well as immediate first aid, treatment, rehabilitation, exercises, taping and advice from elite level sports physiotherapists.
+A Medial Collateral Ligament (MCL) Sprain or injury is damage to the ligament on the inside of the knee, usually as a result of twisting or direct impact.
+Here we explain the assessment and diagnosis process as well as advice on immediate first aid, treatment, rehabilitation, exercises, taping and also some advice from elite level sports physiotherapists.

 MCL sprain symptoms

-Medial knee ligament sprains are graded 1, 2 or 3 depend on the severity of the injury.
-Grade one is a mild sprain, grade two is moderate and grade three is a severe or complete tear of the ligament.
+Medial knee ligament sprains are graded 1, 2 or 3 depending on the severity of the injury.
+Grade one injuries are regarded as a mild sprain, grade two as moderate and grade three as severe, often involving a complete tear of the ligament.

 Grade 1 symptoms

 For a grade 1 MCL injury, there may be mild tenderness on the inside of the knee but usually no swelling.
-The patient is likely to be able to walk or even run but not at 100% and they will likely be in some discomfort.
-When assessment tests which stress the ligament are applied there will be pain but no joint laxity (play valgus stress test video).
+The patient is likely to be able to walk or even run with minimal symptoms but not at 100% and they will likely experience some form of discomfort.
+When the knee is assessed using stress tests such as the valgus stress test (play video), the ligament will feel stable with a hard end feel (no laxity) and minimal movement but there will be some degree of the pain somewhere along the ligament.

 Grade 2 symptoms

-Significant tenderness will be felt on the inside of the knee along the medial ligament and there is likely to be some swelling may be seen over the ligament.
-When the valgus stress test is applied there is a pain with mild to moderate laxity in the joint, although there is a definite end point as the ligament is not completely ruptured.
+Grade 2 injuries are usually associated with significant tenderness/pain on the inside of the knee where the medial ligament is and there is likely to be some swelling seen over the area of the damaged ligament.
+When the valgus stress test is applied, there is usually pain in the ligament and some degree of excessive movement in the joint (laxity of the ligament) although there is usually a definite end point as the ligament is not completely ruptured.

 Grade 3 symptoms